For my needs?

 3. Larger, higher resolution sensor

 I'm not asking for focus assist as I have an external monitor with the function that works great.
 Otherwise, ti would be at the top of the list.
-It would be great if some of the pre installed scene file settings gave great results as the HVX did, without having to dial in new ones.The first faith based silent film in over 80 years
+It would be great if some of the pre installed scene file settings gave great results as the HVX did, without having to dial in new ones.A feature film shot on the Sony FS7

 05-25-2012 03:15 PM

 - Join Date

 - Jan 2007

 - Portland, OR